 Berthelet has never wished to be the biggest manufacturer, but rather the best manufacturer in its sector.
 Its reputation has been built on quality, consistency, and good taste, along the unrivalled client service.

 These principles guide the company today as it explores new opportunities at home and abroad.
-2013 marked the return of the company to the retail sector with Thaï Express brands for the MTY Group and Nutri-Option brands that offer innovative products to consumers seeking tasty and healthy products.
+2013 marked the return of the company to the retail sector with Thaï Express brands for the MTY Group and Koolifruits brands that offer innovative products to consumers seeking tasty and healthy products.

 Far from forgetting its origins, the company, which occupies a place of pride in Quebec kitchens, doesn’t want to conquer the world, but simply wants to remain the best in its field.